hexbin.RdCreates a "hexbin" object. Basic components are a cell id and

 Returns counts for non-empty cells only.
 The plot shape must be maintained for hexagons to appear with equal sides.
 Some calculations are in single precision.

-Note that when plotting a hexbin
+Note that when plotting a hexbin object, the

 grid package is used.